U.S., Japan plant cherry blossom tree on Sagami Depot as symbol of friendship

 |0

-This work, U.S., Japan plant cherry blossom tree on Sagami Depot as symbol of friendship [Image 3 of 3], by Noriko Kudo, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, U.S., Japan plant cherry blossom tree on Sagami Depot as symbol of friendship, by Noriko Kudo, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

-U.S., Japan plant cherry blossom tree on Sagami Depot as symbol of friendship

 LEAVE A COMMENT